Photography by Morgan Ione Yeager

 And then there’s washing.
 Some of our cheeses are washed as they age and some aren’t.
 Washing the cheese usually gives it a stronger flavor, and washes vary by content and frequency for each cheese.

 So there are a lot of factors that work together to determine the flavor of a cheese.
-We can use the exact same recipe for a cheese, three times, with cows’ milk from three different farms, and when we do that we find that the cheese made with the milk from each farm tastes slightly different.
-And the flavors change as the seasons change too.
+We can use the exact same recipe for a cheese three times, with cows’ milk from three different farms, and when we do that we find that the cheese made with the milk from each farm tastes slightly different.
+Because the environment on each farm is slightly different.
+The grasses the animals are eating are slightly different.
+And the flavors change as the seasons change, because what they’re eating changes.
 The cultures matter – there’s a specific culture of cocktails for each cheese and that affects the acidity and flavor.
-The temperature and humidity of the cave, the amount of time the cheese spends in the cave, and the type and frequency of the wash all affect the flavor.
+The temperature and humidity of the cave, the amount of time the cheese spends in the cave, and the type and frequency of the wash all affect the flavor too.

-After our crash course in cheesemaking with Leslie in the creamery, we wandered the farm grounds with Poul Price, Consider Bardwell’s New York City sales manager, as he did some errands before his trip back to the city the following day.
+After our crash course in cheesemaking with Leslie in the creamery, we wander the farm grounds with Poul Price, Consider Bardwell’s New York City sales manager, as he does some errands before his trip back to the city the following day.
 Poul lives in Bushwick, but visits the farm as often as he can.